pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

 NOTE: sometimes the volumes get into a state where it cannot be restarted due to an inability to write to the docker volume.
 In this case run: (need to be in root directory of this project) docker-compose down --volumes

-When docker is up and running you should be able to open the following: localhost:7000 <-- this will open jenkins localhost:4444/grid/console <-- this will open the Selenium Hub grid console
+When docker is up and running you should be able to open the following in the browser of the host machine (ie the computer you are running the docker containers on): localhost:7000 <-- this will open jenkins localhost:4444/grid/console <-- this will open the Selenium Hub grid console